Jami40/Jami40/README.md

 - 📘 Passionate about learning and development to achieve excellence.
 - 🚀 My next mission is to become a Senior Software Engineer.
 - 🎮 I aspire to create impactful websites and applications.
-- 🎓 I am also a student of Computer Science & Technology.
+- 🎓 I am also a student of Computer Science & Engineering.
 - 📂 Check out my [Portfolio](#) (Coming Soon).
 - 📜 Get details about me: [Resume](#) (Coming Soon).
 - ✉️ Keep in touch: [jnjami40@gmail.com](mailto:jnjami40@gmail.com).